Cremorne Point Circuit Walk: Scenic Sydney Harbour Views

-Street parking is available in the northern part of Cremorne Point, for example along Bogota Avenue, Hodgson Avenue or Milson Road.
+If you wish to drive, street parking is available in the northern part of Cremorne Point, along Bogota Avenue, Hodgson Avenue, or Milson Road.

 You can also travel to Cremorne Point by bus, with various routes departing from the city (Wynyard) heading to Sydney’s lower north shore.

 It reopened in September 2007, but it was decided to build a brand new wharf to meet modern safety standards.
-That new ferry wharf opened for business in February 2015.
+That new wharf opened in February 2015.
+In 2025, it is undergoing critical maintenance work, with visitors able to use Old Cremorne Wharf further north.

 There is a little cafe at the wharf with an interesting history.
 It used to be called Sophie’s Place but is now trading as Cremorne Point Wharf Kiosk.

-In 2009 a plaque was dedicated to Sophie Vaillant and her work after she passed away in November 2008.
-The inscription reads, “she made her cafe a meeting place for our community”.
+In 2009, a plaque was dedicated to Sophie Vaillant and her work, following her passing in November 2008.
+The inscription reads, “She made her cafe a meeting place for our community”.
 Very thoughtful indeed.

 2. Robertsons Point and Cremorne Reserve